AmirrezaFarnamTaheri/MassConfigMerger/README.md

 #### **Adding Your Own Sources**

-If you have your own subscription links you'd like to merge, you can add them to the script:
+If you have your own subscription links you'd like to merge, simply edit `sources.txt`:

-1. Open the `vpn_merger.py` file in a text editor.
+1. Open the `sources.txt` file in a text editor.
-2. Find the `UnifiedSources` class.
-3. Add your links to the `SOURCES` list.
+2. Add your links one per line.
-4. Save the file and run the script.
-If you are using the GitHub Actions method, commit the change, and the workflow will use your updated list.
+3. Run the merger normally.
+Use `--sources PATH` to load a different file if needed.

 #### **Retesting an Existing Output**